epccs/Gravimetric/Hardware/README.md

 ```
         ATmega324pb programs are compiled with open source tools.
         Input power can range from 7 to 36V DC
+        Alternat input voltage is divided down and connected to ADC4.
         High side current sense of alternat input power is connected to ADC5.
         High side current sense of input power is connected to ADC6.
         Input power voltage is divided down and connected to ADC7.
-        Alternat input voltage is divided down and connected to ADC4.
         Four analog (CH 0..3) or digital connections with level conversion.
         Three inputs for event capture: ICP1, ICP3, ICP4.
         Two of the event capture inputs have a one shot pulse extender: ICP3, ICP4.
         Event timers have a common crystal which eliminates correlation errors.
         Event capture interface has a 17mA current source for sensor (hall, VR, or just a limit switch)
         Event transition occures at about 6.5mA of current returned from the sensor to a 100 Ohm resistor on board.
+        Diversion control use ICP3 to START and ICP4 to STOP, and there ISR's to operate the CS_DIVERSION holding pin.
-        Diversion control is nearly instantaneous, sustain with ICP3 and ICP4 ISR after one-shot.
+        Diversion control is nearly instantaneous with a slight delay that has repeatable timing.
         Control of a PMOS enables an alternate power supply (e.g. battery charging).
         Control of a PMOS disables power to the 40PIN SBC header.
         SPI between SBC and ATmega324pb has a buffer with IOFF for SBC power off.